zuozhenggh/learning-library/security-library/oiri/initialize-environment/initialize-environment.md

 ## Introduction

-In this lab we will review and startup all components required to successfully run this workshop.
+In this lab we will review and start all components required to successfully run this workshop.

 *Estimated Lab Time*: 20 minutes